nayakbiku22/MyCodePen/README.md

-This a clone of Codepen whilch is used to run HTML,CSS,JavaScript [Deplyment Link is here](https://mycodepen-z2sv.onrender.com)
+This a clone of Codepen which is used to run HTML,CSS,JavaScript code.
+[Deplyment Link is here](https://mycodepen-z2sv.onrender.com)